Oracle Retail Allocation

-In 2022 there have been 0 vulnerabilities in Oracle Retail Allocation .
-Last year Retail Allocation had 1 security vulnerability published.
-Right now, Retail Allocation is on track to have less security vulnerabilities in 2022 than it did last year.
+In 2023 there have been 0 vulnerabilities in Oracle Retail Allocation .
+Retail Allocation did not have any published security vulnerabilities last year.

 It may take a day or so for new Retail Allocation vulnerabilities to show up in the stats or in the list of recent security vulnerabilties.
 Additionally vulnerabilities may be tagged under a different product or component name.